benpolinsky/artvsart-remix/notes.md

 ## TODO

+[ ] - better styles

+[ ] - ts asserts

+[ ] - types for db art, I've been relying on prisma, but we need to establish our own boundaries

+[ ] - get rid of anys

 [ ] - Mobile styles/testing

 [ ] - Reproduce possible Remix v2 issues (odd styles behavior, back button causes page to throw? - could be my implementation of course)